arialdomartini/arialdomartini.github.io/_posts/2022-11-24-diff-dont-drop.md

 [Gerard Meszaros - xUnit Test Patterns][xunit-test-patterns]

+I don't think Delta Assertions are the best fit for parallel tests, but they are worth mentioning.

 ## Conclusion
-Tests speak and send feedbacks which are often worth to be listened and contemplated.<br/>
+Tests speak and send feedbacks which are often worth to be listened.<br/>
 When testing is hard, it's often a sign of either a design problem with the production code, or a wrong approach to testing.

 So far, I find this approach a simplification, only providing benefits with neglibigle drawbacks.
 I'm looking forward to getting feedback from other fellow developers..